fredgibbs/fredgibbs.github.io/courses/american-food/index-orig.md

 The readings are meant for a broad (largely non-academic) audience and therefore are relatively quick and engaging reads.
 At the same time, they are smart, articulate, and give us plenty to talk about, especially as we put them in conversation with each other.
 A significant component of the course is thinking about and discussing how we can tell very different stories about the history of American food, as exemplified by the course readings.

 ## It's summer
-This course is a challenge, but I do recognize that it's summer, and that we're still recovering from last semester/year.
+This course is a challenge, but I do recognize that it's summer and it should be possible to learn a lot, learn in different ways, and have fun doing it.
+So there aren't any exams, long papers, or any of that sort of thing.
 There isn't much to do most days except do the preparatory reading, reflect on it, come to class, and participate in the conversation and activities.
-For the major assignments (see below), we'll practice doing them together before you do them on your own.
+For the two major assignments (see below), we'll practice doing them together before you do them on your own.

 ## Book Reviews
 The main goal of this class is to help us think more critically about food and food history, particularly how it gets represented in the continuous supply of food literature that appears in print (and Amazon search results).
 We are reading two recent books on the history of American Food (though not advertised in those terms), both of which have been highly critically acclaimed.
 They couldn't be more different.